 Student discipline is a top priority for AFT-WV, and we have been encouraged by the interest in the topic by several legislative leaders.
 Senate Education Chairperson Amy Grady introduced her student discipline bill late Thursday.
-SB 614 specifies requirements for appropriate elementary behavior intervention and safety.
+Committee Substitute for SB 614 specifies requirements for appropriate elementary behavior intervention and safety.
 It contains positive steps to address chronically disruptive or dangerous students from the elementary setting, while providing mechanisms to ensure their educational needs are met.
-The bill was referred to the Senate Education Committee.
+The bill was amended and advanced by the Senate Education Committee and it is on second reading on the Senate floor.